Air Marshall Islands

 Air Marshall Islands is an airline based in Majuro, Marshall Islands.
 It is the flag carrier of the Marshall Islands, operating inter-island services in the Central Pacific.
 Its main base is Marshall Islands International Airport, Majuro.

 History

 The airline was established in 1980 as Airline of the Marshall Islands; the current title was adopted in 1989.
 The airline is wholly owned by the Government of the Marshall Islands.

-In January 2009, all flights were suspended while the airline's only plane, a 34-seat Bombardier Dash 8, suffered wing damage after colliding with a FAA antenna tower while being towed.
+In January 2009, all flights were suspended while the airline's only plane, a 34-seat Bombardier Dash 8, suffered wing damage after colliding with an FAA antenna tower while being towed.
 Replacement parts were ordered, but flights were further delayed when the replacement part that arrived in February was for the wrong wing.

 Services

 The airline's main base is at Majuro; the company operates flights to Bikini Atoll, Enewetak Atoll, Kwajalein Atoll, Rongelap Atoll and Jeh and Woja on Ailinglaplap Atoll.
 The flight schedule has most flights operating on a weekly basis.

 Air Marshall Islands has offices providing reservations and flight information services at Majuro, Ebeye and Kwajalein.